guettli/golang-and-vscode/README.md

     },
 ```

+But highlighting is gone, if there is a selection: https://stackoverflow.com/questions/75582447/vscode-highlight-line-even-if-there-is-a-selection

 # Gopls
 Gopls is the Go language server which gets used by vscode, vim and most other editors.